Dance Individual Project Funding Expert Panel comments

 • The panel is better able to appreciate an applicant's ability by having video material for all types of projects, including art production and career development projects.

-• An applicant should indicate if the submission is video material of their own work, the name of the piece, year of creation, and if they are dancing in the video.
+• Applicants should indicate if the submission is video material of their own work, that of a collaborator, the name of the piece, year of creation, and if they are dancing in the video.

 • Most types of projects are greatly strengthened with the inclusion current reference letters that provide greater insight into the project’s impact and value to either the applicant and/or the applicant’s community.